ruffrey/dox/Readme.md

 	    }
 	}

-### your Jade template
+### Jade template

+There is a default template which will be used unless you pass the config option `template: false`.

+If you pass an empty string or do not include anything, it will render using the `default-template.jade` in this repository.

-The jade template will receive the following locals
+The jade template will receive the following locals:

 	var jadeLocals = {
       structure:  organizedByClass,